On this page

 - Aboriginal support staff are accessible at local education offices and schools.
 Search for your local partnership for contact details.
 If you need more support, you can contact the Aboriginal Education Directorate education.aboriginalservices [at] sa.gov.au or phone 8226 1214.
 Read more about our Aboriginal education strategy.

-- Students (under 18) can make a complaint to the Customer Feedback Unit (CFU).
+- Students (under 18) can make a complaint to the Customer Feedback Team.
 We encourage you to make the complaint with the school or Student Support Services at the local education office first.
-Help is available from CFU to support making contact if needed.
+Help is available from Customer Feedback to support making contact if needed.

 - Students and parents may receive additional support through their local education offices.
 Refer to parent information and support (Parenting SA) for more information.

-- For people who do not speak English contact Translating and Interpreting Service (TIS) on 1800 280 203 (toll free).
+- For people who do not speak English, contact the Translating and Interpreting Service (TIS) on 1800 280 203 (toll free).

 - If customers are deaf, or hard of hearing and/or have a speech impairment to make and receive phone calls, the National Relay Service is available and can be contacted on 133 677 (TTY/voice calls) or 1300 555 727 (Speak and Listen) at no extra charge.

 - Child protection issues will be directed to the Department for Child Protection where appropriate.

 - Child and Family Health Service (CaFHS) phone 1300 733 606

 - Child and Adolescent Mental Health Service (CAMHS)